umd-lib/umd-web-static-files/README.md

 The "robots.txt" and "sitemap.xml" files are "default closed", i.e., the "robots.txt" does not allow crawling, and the "sitemap.xml" is empty.

-The files are set up in such a way that a Kubernetes overlay can override each file individually.
+The files are provided in separate subdirectories so that a Kubernetes overlay can override each file individually.

 ## Repository Files